HypeCheck

 0 of 5 claims supported by evidence.

-"SUPPORT IMMUNITY: contains the vitamin equivalent of a full day's serving of vegetables" Stretch
+"SUPPORT IMMUNITY: Contains vitamin equivalent of a full day's vegetables" Stretch

 Based on: Spirulina, Chlorella, Kale, Spinach, Wheatgrass